ibm-messaging/mq-container/docs/pluggable-connauth.md

 #### Troubleshooting

-A log file named `mqhtpass.log` is generated under `/var/mqm/errors` directory path of the container.
+A log file named `mqsimpleauth.log` is generated under `/var/mqm/errors` directory path of the container.
 This file will contain all the failed connection authentication requests.
 Additional information is logged to this file if the environment variable `DEBUG` is set to `true`.

 **Please note**: This log file will be wiped when the queue manager is next started.